Call 911 if:

 - Fill a sink or dishpan with cool water.

-- Have the person put his/her face in water.
+- Have the person put their face in water.

 - The person should open and close eyes to get water to all parts of eye.

 If a serious chemical injury to the eye(s) is suspected, continue flushing out the eye with water until an ambulance arrives or the injured person arrives in the emergency room.
 Alkali substances such as drain cleaners are particularly harmful to the eye.
 Optimal flushing would include putting the person in a shower with the water aimed at the face with someone helping to keep the eyes open.
 If a shower is not available, then splashing running water from a sink is second best.
 If the accident happened at a worksite, it is more important to flush out the eye(s) for at least 20-30 minutes than to transport the person to the hospital immediately.